South Carolina Truck Accident Lawyers

 Why Trucking Accidents Are Different From Car Accidents

-There are several reasons why a trucking accident is different from an accident involving passenger cars.
 Shipping and delivery vehicles operate with different laws and regulations governing their driving and liability than the laws and rules for cars.
-By their very nature and size, they are far more dangerous both to operate and be around on the road.
-They are also paid to cover as many miles as possible in the shortest time, and as such, will sometimes cut corners or make exceptions regarding driving laws to get their cargo delivered.
-Some of the ways truck accidents differ from car accidents include:
+Their very nature and size make them far more dangerous to operate and be around on the road.
+Their drivers also get paid to cover as many miles as possible in the shortest time.
+As such, truckers sometimes cut corners or make exceptions regarding driving laws to get their cargo delivered.

-- Increased risk of injury: Again, the size of an 18-wheel truck means that when it does get into an accident, there is far more risk of serious injury to occupants of the other vehicle.
+Increased risk of injury: Again, the size of an 18-wheel truck means that when it does get into an accident, there is far more risk of serious injury to occupants of the other vehicle

 Causes of Truck Accidents